 Also worth mentioning is that sector investing isn’t something Chris Rowe invented.

-What is unique about Chris’ Sector Focus service, however, is how he analyzes these sectors, and how he finds the opportunities that he shares with subscribers.
+However, what is unique about Chris’ Sector Focus service is how he analyzes these sectors and how he finds the opportunities that he shares with subscribers.

 How does it work?